apache/nuttx/configs/samd20-xplained/README.txt

     NOTES:

+    1. This configuration is set up to build on Windows using the Cygwin environment using the CodeSourcery toolchain.
+This can be easily changed as described above under "Configurations."

+    2. By default, this configuration provides a serial console on SERCOM4 via EXT3.
+If you would prefer to use the EDBG serial COM port or would prefer to use SERCOM4 on EXT1 or EXT2, you will need to reconfigure the SERCOM as described under "Configurations".
+See also the section entitle "Serial Consoles" above.

-    1. NOTE: If you get a compilation error like:
+    3. NOTE: If you get a compilation error like:

          libxx_new.cxx:74:40: error: 'operator new' takes type 'size_t' ('unsigned int') as first parameter [-fper